Climate Change and Public Health Certificate Program

 The certificate program requires a minimum of 18 term credits.
-All required and elective courses must be taken for a letter grade and a 2.75 or better overall GPA for all certificate courses is required.
+All required and elective courses must be taken for a letter grade; a minimum grade of C is required in all certificate coursework and students must maintain a 2.75 or better overall GPA for all certificate coursework.
 The certificate program length is flexible; however, the certificate must be completed within three years.

 The student should review the section of the website that addresses completion before completing certificate program requirements.
 The student's transcript will not indicate that the certificate was earned until the Notification of Completion has been submitted, verified by the certificate program, and processed by the Registrar.

 Students should check the course catalog to confirm when the courses are offered.
 The term and time may change from what is listed in the table below.
 Students should also check prerequisites and whether instructor consent is required.

 |180.602||Environment and Health in Low and Middle-Income Countries||2||-||3|

 |180.651||Energy, Environment, and Public Health||2||-||3|

 |317.600||Introduction to the Risk Sciences and Public Policy||4||3||1|

 |Students must complete one of the following climate and health courses:|

 |180.607||Climate Change and Public Health||3||S||-|